 If you receive calls from collectors looking for someone who lived in the house or apartment before you, had the phone number you have now, or the person’s name is the same or similar to yours, here are some things you can do:

 1. Do not take their harassment!
 Tape the calls and tell the caller that you are doing so for evidence of their illegal behavior and that you intend to file a complaint with your state attorney general and the FTC.
-Then, contact your State Attorney General’s consumer protection division, use this attorney-general link to locate yours and file a formal complaint.
+Then, contact a consumer protection lawyer or your State Attorney General’s consumer protection division.
 While you’re on the phone or the web site, ask if they can offer any assistance such as calling or sending the collector a written warning to stop harassing you.
 Also ask for a reference to any state laws that offer protection from harassment.
 Then, file a formal complaint with the Federal Trade Commission (FTC) as well using their on-line complaint form

 2. If they ask for your social security number DO NOT provide it.
 Not even part of it!
 Instead, have them tell you what number they are looking for and then you can verify whether it is or is not your number.
 If it is your number, and you believe there is a mistaken identity start thinking IDENTITY FRAUD and take action to protect your credit reports.
 Tell the collector you believe this might be fraud or ID theft Identity theft; how to prevent it and protect yourself!
 If the number is your SS number and the debt might be yours, then act in good faith and tell the collector so.
 Remember you still have the right to dispute the debt if, after discussing it, you believe it to be invalid.